-In my 28 years, I have always lived with dogs.
-As a very small child of maybe six, I made a game of rehabilitating our rescue dog – who would growl and sometimes bite if feet or sticks went near him, or if you went anywhere near his neck.
+In my 30 years, I have always lived with dogs.
+As a very small child of maybe six, I made a game of rehabilitating our rescue dog – who would growl and sometimes bite if feet or sticks went near him – or if you went anywhere near his neck.
 Within a few months tiny Amy had taught her new dog to be totally relaxed in all these situations… And to run through tunnels, walk across beams, and ‘bounce’ on a trampoline!

-My later years found friends and sometimes even strangers watching me with my Border Collie or other dogs (sometimes which I’d just met), and asking me to care for or help their own dog with certain behaviours.
+My later years found friends and sometimes even strangers watching me with my Border Collies or other dogs (sometimes which I’d just met), and asking me to care for or help their own dog with certain behaviours.
 Even dogs only being ‘dog sat’ always seemed to finish their stay with me suddenly able to walk at heel without a lead, or no longer barking for attention.

-Having grown up, trained and practiced as a Biologist (and wild animal lover), all of my methods are backed with sound science AND a genuine love and empathy for dogs.
+Having grown up, trained, researched and practiced as a Biologist (and wild animal lover), all of my methods are backed with sound science, experience AND a genuine love and empathy for dogs.